How to Buy a Domain Name Forever: Is It Possible?

 Why Do Some Companies Advertise Forever Domains?

-You might have heard of companies like Unstoppable Domains.
-They offer something that sounds like permanent ownership but it's not quite the same thing.
+Companies like Unstoppable Domains offer something that sounds like permanent ownership but it's not quite the same thing.
 They work in the web3 space.
 They offer domain ownership as an NFT (that's a fancy way of saying a unique digital item).
 Since it's on the blockchain, it's meant to last forever.

 But here's the catch: these websites won't work on a standard web browser.
 You need a special decentralized app to use them.
 So, they're not the same as regular domain names.